 It is important to acknowledge that the local community comprises a diverse and vibrant variety of residents and students, all sharing the same neighbourhood.
 This creates an exciting community to both live and study.
 It is vital that we build on the existing, positive relationships between all members of the local community.
 UCC encourages all its students to be respectful and responsible throughout their academic journey.
 We are always available to speak with residents and students about any matters that may arise within the community.
-If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our office at 6 Carrigside, College Road
+If you would like to speak to a member of our team, you can contact us using the details below or feel free to call into our our new office at South Lodge.

-Gary Mulcahy Accommodation & Community Life Officer Tel: 021 490 2103 Mobile: 087 1928619 Dave O'Sullivan Senior Executive Assistant - Accommodation & Community Life Tel: 021 490 3849 Ruth O'Mahony Executive Assistant - Accommodation & Community Life
+Gary Mulcahy Accommodation & Community Life Officer Tel: 021 490 2103 Mobile: 087 1928619 Ruth O'Mahony Executive Assistant - Accommodation & Community Life Tel: 021 490 3091 / 3849